EduD/front-challenge-spacex/README.md

 - I utilized React to build a component-based application, enabling modularization and scalability.

-- I employed Jest to design and execute simple unit tests, ensuring components were fully developed before implementation.
+- I employed Jest and React Testing Library to design and execute simple unit tests, ensuring components were fully developed before implementation.

 2. Are there any improvements you could make to your submission